theacodes/structy/README.md

 > Custom types?

 No, but it's possible in the future.
-There's a little bit of this thought out because Struct supports Q16.16 fixed-point values.
+There's a little bit of this thought out because Structy supports Q16.16 fixed-point values.

 > Nested structs?

 No, but it could be added.
 I just haven't needed it yet.

 > Why does structy use `snake_case` for properties and methods even in C and JS where it's common to use `lowerCamelCase`?

 Mostly because I want data access to be identical in all languages, but also because I deeply, deeply, hate `lowerCamelCase`.
 I find it hard to read.